 B. Generalizations about the Candidate's Achievements

-Make generalizations about the candidate's professional accomplishments in instruction; research or other creative, scholarly activities; and service to society, the University and the profession.
-Anchor these generalizations with cross-references to the pages of the dossier where the evidence is presented.
-Explain how the candidate has met the PTU criteria.
+Make generalizations about the candidate's accomplishments or potential in (1) instruction, (2) research or other creative activities, and (3) service to society, the University and the profession.

 C. Assessment of the Candidate's Stature